Notre Dame Fighting Irish men's lacrosse: History

-Notre Dame men's lacrosse was a club sport until it became a varsity program in the 1981 season.
-Current Notre Dame Athletic Director Jack Swarbrick was a midfielder on Notre Dame's club lacrosse team during his undergraduate years (1972–76) before the team acquired varsity status.
+Notre Dame men's lacrosse was a club sport, started by Jack Tate ND '64, until it became a varsity program in the 1981 season.
+Former Notre Dame Athletic Director Jack Swarbrick was a midfielder on Notre Dame's club lacrosse team during his undergraduate years (1972–76) before the team acquired varsity status.
+In their 17 seasons as a club ('64-'80), the Irish compiled a 114-91 record with wins over Ohio State, Michigan, Denver, Air Force and Georgetown.
 From 1981 to 1993, Notre Dame competed in the Midwest Lacrosse Association.
 From 1994 to 2009, it was then a member of the Great Western Lacrosse League.
 In 2010, it became a member of the newly established Big East men's lacrosse conference.
 In 2012, Notre Dame announced that it would be joining the Atlantic Coast Conference.
 From 1981 to 1988, the program was led by head coach Rich O'Leary, who established a career record of 64–42 (.604), after which Kevin Corrigan took over as head coach, beginning in 1989.
 Within ten years as a varsity program, the Fighting Irish made its first appearance in the NCAA championship tournament in 1990, and since then has regularly appeared there.
 In 2001, the fifth-seeded Irish reached the semi-final round (Final Four) for the first time after defeating Bucknell 12–7 and fourth-seeded Johns Hopkins 13–9 in earlier rounds, and finished the season with a 14–2 record and a #4 ranking in the nation.